LinGuinE: Longitudinal Guidance Estimation for Volumetric Tumour Segmentation: Methods

-We fine tuned the SwinUNETR weights on the publicly available NSCLC-Radiomics dataset \cite{Aerts2014DecodingApproach}, consisting of 418 CT scans collected at the MAASTRO clinic in the Netherlands and the corresponding annotation of the primary lung tumour.
-16\% of the scans were set aside for validation and an additional 16\% for testing, leaving 68\% for training.
-The model was trained for 350 epochs on 4 NVIDIA A10G GPUs using the PyTorch lightning framework (version 1.9.4).
+Any guided segmentation algorithm can be used in the LinGuinE framework.
+Although ROI-based guidance, as leveraged by Hering et al. \cite{hering21a}, offers coarse spatial information, point prompts encode precise locations.
+Recent advances in the field led to the availability of many point-prompted models for tumour segmentation, and we argue that directly repurposing them yields strong performance in a longitudinal setting.
+In this work, we evaluate nnInteractive \cite{isensee2025nninteractive}, Vista3D \cite{vista3D}, and the tumour segmentation component of LesionLocator (LLSeg) \cite{LesionLocator} within LinGuinE.
+To demonstrate the benefit of pathology specific optimization, we fine-tune the aforementioned models for lung tumour segmentation.

-We trained the model to work in both unguided and guided mode.
-In unguided mode, the model received no guidance signal, and so performed fully automatic segmentation of all tumours in the scan.
-Unguided examples comprised 6.25\% of the cases during training.
-In guided mode, the model received smoothed positive guidance clicks and only segmented the tumour(s) highlighted by the guidance clicks.
-On the test split, SwinUNETR achieves a Dice of 0.613 in unguided mode and improves to 0.700 with a single center click.
+The datasets used for finetuning include 1) 418 CT scans from the publicly available NSCLC-Radiomics dataset \cite{Aerts2014DecodingApproach}, collected at the MAASTRO clinic in the Netherlands, 2) 63 CT volumes from task three of the Medical Imaging Decathlon \cite{msd_dataset}, and 3) A selection of 635 CT scans from a confidential phase 3 study of stage IV non-small cell lung cancer (NSCLC).
+From each dataset, 16\% of the scans were set aside for validation and an additional 16\% for testing, leaving 68\% for training.
+For each training run, the same image preprocessing as expected by the pretrained weights was used.
+The models were trained for up to 200 epochs on an NVIDIA A10G GPU using the PyTorch lightning framework.
+The checkpoint with the lowest validation Dice-CrossEntropy loss was selected.